WaseemCloud/Wordpress-On-Docker--using-Docker-Compose-/README.md

 # 2) Running the Docker Compose File:
 -------------------

-- let's also pull the image of MongoDB-Express from DockerHub:
+- let's deploy our docker compose file to run the containers:

       docker-compose -f  wordpress-services.yaml up